 Who can access your digital assets after you die?

 It is important to be aware of what your digital assets include and to know how you want your digital assets handled upon your death.
-It is even more important to make sure your wishes will be.
+It is even more important to make sure your wishes will be actually followed.
 You need to make sure the right person has access to your digital assets.

 According to the Uniform Fiduciary Access to Digital Assets Act, effective July 1, 2016, certain persons can access your digital assets.
 These persons include: